asvirdi/ML-workshop-ali/labs/lab 0.md

     * complete the installation

 #### Validate the python installation
-* Run `python3 --version` in a terminal on Mac or `python --version` on Windows make sure python is installed and ready for use on your system
+* Run `python3 --version` in a terminal on Mac or `python --version` in a command prompt on Windows make sure python is installed and ready for use on your system

 ### PIP configuration